It’s all about hiring the right faculty from the start.

 The following process outlines the steps to take when a department has reached agreement on a candidate for a ranked position:

-- The chair notifies the dean of the choice, and the dean confers with the vice provost and provost, as appropriate.
+- The chair notifies the dean of the choice, and the dean confers with the provost, as appropriate.

-- If the dean, vice provost, and provost concur, the dean notifies the chair to informally contact the candidate to say that the department is recommending that he/she be offered the position, and the dean will be in touch.
+- If the dean and provost concur, the dean notifies the chair to informally contact the candidate to say that the department is recommending that he/she be offered the position, and the dean will be in touch.
 There is to be no negotiating over the terms of the offer at that step.

 - Then the dean contacts the candidate to discuss the parameters of the offer: i.e., salary step, R&T schedule, start-up needs, and anything else that is pertinent.

-- Once that step is completed, the dean submits a specific recommendation either to the vice provost or provost based on that conversation.
+- Once that step is completed, the dean submits a specific recommendation either to the provost based on that conversation.

 - The provost prepares the letter of appointment and sends it to the candidate.